 Admissions decisions posted online

-Early Action: By mid-January
+Early Action: By the end of January

 Regular Decision: Beginning first week of March and continuing through mid-April

 Apply by February 15 to ensure that your application arrives by the March 1 priority deadline.

 We will know your intention because you will have checked the relevant box on your application.
 You can confirm that your application is being reviewed for EA admission on our Application Status Check web page, where you will also be able to see which required credentials have arrived and which are still missing.
 You will be sent an admissions ID and password to access this page, normally within 10 days of when you submitted your application.

 The music and dance departments have established audition dates which accommodate Early Action applicants.
 The studio art and the architecture departments are also able to accommodate portfolio review for Early Action applicants.
 Please check the specific departmental websites for additional information.

 There are three possible admission decisions for Early Action applicants: